Thanks for visiting Free Tours by Foot New York!

-Although you will only need two subway rides on the above one-day itinerary, it’s good to plan in advance which New York City Subway MetroCard to buy because stations are crowded and deciding which card is best on the spot can be a bit hectic.
+Although you will only need two subway rides on the above one-day itinerary, it’s good to plan in advance which NYC Subway MetroCard to buy because stations are crowded and deciding which card is best on the spot can be a bit hectic.

-If you have a smartphone, you can download a free app which will make your day in NYC much more smooth.
-Read our post on which NYC subway app is best.
+If you have a smartphone, you can download a free app that will make your day in NYC much more smooth.

 Our post about Where to find New York City Street Performers and Subway Music will lead you right to them!